KahunaDevs/AtomicNumberCalculator/README.md

 - **Element Selection**: Users can easily select multiple elements by clicking on them.
 The selected elements are visually highlighted on the periodic table.

-- **Calculation**: Once one or more elements are selected, users can perform calculations on the selected elements.
-The website offers options to calculate the sum of atomic numbers, atomic masses, or any other desired property associated with the elements.
+- **Calculation**: When items are selected the atomic weights will be summed.
+You can also change the target sum with the text entry on the left.

 ## Usage